 The first element to be proven in court, is that the death “was caused by a negligent or wrongful act, rather than another cause?”

 For example, a family cannot sue a doctor or hospital if their loved one dies from cancer; only if there has been a wrongful act or negligence in the situation.
 Furthermore, your lawyer must be able show that the death was due to the actual defendant (or the agents thereof) against whom the claim is made.
-[There may be other defendants who caused the cancer, such as an asbestos manufacturer.]
+[There may be other defendants who caused decedent’s cancer such as an asbestos manufacturer.]

-The next element is really two sub elements, with the same outcome; that is whether (a) Negligence, or (b) A Willful Act, caused the death.
+Was the Expiration or “Termination of Life” Caused By a Negligent or Intentional Act?The next element is really two sub-elements, with the same outcome; that is whether (a) Negligence or (b) A Willful Act, caused the death.
 Example: A willful act would include shooting someone in the head at point blank, whereas negligent act would be rear ending someone while you are busy talking on your cell phone (This could also be a “Reckless Act” depending upon the given facts.)

-One would think this is easy to prove, but you would be surprised to see how many families have estranged relationships, where they would recover more in “intestate succession“, than in a lawsuit!
-Losses are things like:
+One would think this is easy to prove.
+But you would get surprised to see how many families have estranged relationships.
+Thus, they would probably recover more in “intestate succession,” than in a lawsuit!

 - Loss of love: And this includes things like sex, and just the love loss itself;

 - Financial Support: This is usually the big factor.
 How much did your loved one provide?
 Was he or she a doctor, or a lawyer, or a garbage collector?
 Was he or she contributing to an education fund for the survivors, etc.?

 Additional More Detailed Requirements Under CA Law:

-Obviously, the deceased victim will have had to have left behind a family that is able to file the survivors’ claim legally, such as parents, a spouse, children or stepchildren and in some cases grandparents and life partners covered under civil unions.
+Obviously, the deceased victim will have left behind a family.
+These relatives are usually able to file the survivors’ claim legally.
+Hence, these are parents, a spouse, children or stepchildren and in some cases grandparents.
+Also, life partners get covered under California civil unions.
 Children, if minors, will have the lawsuit filed by a parent or guardian ad litem (learn more here.)
-As discussed above, proof of monetary damages will need to be proven in court.
+As discussed above, proof of monetary damages will need to get proven in court.

-In order to pursue a wrongful death suit, one must prove that the decedent’s survivors are suffering financially from the loss.
-The claim is generally made by the executor/executrix of the estate of the decedent on behalf of all other parties.
-The other parties can include the spouse, the children, other immediate or dependent loved ones or family such as parents or siblings, or beneficiaries are also potential parties.
+In order to pursue a wrongful death suit, one must prove the elements.
+Hence, decedent’s survivors must prove inter alia, they are suffering financially from the loss.
+Sad relatives must also show loss of love and affection among the other emotional loses.
+Also, the claim is generally made by the executor/executrix of the estate.
+This person represents the decedent’s wishes on behalf of all other parties.
+But parties can include the spouse, the children, other immediate or dependent loved ones.
+Last, family, such as parents or siblings, or beneficiaries are also potential parties.